sablefish357/MyGO-ParkingLots-11302024/README.md

 # Modifications and secondary distribution are allowed, the author must be credited.
 # Commercial use is prohibited.
 # Usage requires crediting the author (SableFiSh).
+# Uncheck the mygo character collection to hide the character.